omfg74/Arduino-zabbix-DHT-sensor/README.md

-# Arduino temperature Sensor for zabbix #
+# Temperature and humidity sensor for zabbix using arduino #

 # Wiring #